sibvic/fxts2-templates/snippets/readme.md

 Shows signals of the indicator on the chart and sends an alert when running live.

+You need to define alerts at the top of the file:

+    local alerts =
+    {
+        {
+            Stage = 102,
+            UpCondition = function (period)
+            end,
+            DownCondition = function (period)
+            end,
+            OnChange = true
+        }
+    };

+Stage: drawing stage.
+For example, 102: main chart for the oscillator, 2 - chart where the indicator was placed.
+You can find more information in the Indicore help.

+OnChange:

+- when set to true: every condition will be called 2 times: for period and for period - 1.
+The arrow will be drawn when period returns true and period - 1 return false.
+- when set to false: the arrow will be drawn every time condition returns true.

 ## Signaler

 Sends an alert in the next ways: message dialog, popup (indicators only), sound alert, email, log, external receiver (Telegram/Discord/other trading platforms), DDE (like Excel).
 It can send commands to execute orders to other platforms (MT4/MT5/FXTS2).